-To qualify as a student tutor, you must be a registered University of Saskatchewan student (full or part-time).
+To qualify as a student tutor, you must be a registered USask student (full or part-time).

 - Tutoring experience focused on mathematics or statistics at the university level is strongly preferred.

 - Demonstrated ability to work with diverse groups of people effectively, especially learners of varying levels of ability.

 - Courses in a variety of mathematics, statistics, and science topics at the university level and/or courses in learning theory.

 - Comfort with working alone during evenings and weekends.